Tag Archives: pickpocket

 Watch out for people that make a scene

 People who make a scene within a crowd are often regular people.
-They may be a bit disturbed, frustrated, or clumsy like dropping their groceries but they typically have no agenda.
-However, some of them are just aiming to create confusion among a group of unsuspecting onlookers particularly if they are trying to engage others in their drama, and their accomplices are just there waiting on the sidelines for you to be distracted by the commotion so that they can then pick your pocket.
+They may be a bit disturbed, frustrated, or clumsy like dropping their groceries, but they typically have no agenda.
+However, some of them are just aiming to create confusion among a group of unsuspecting onlookers, particularly if they are trying to engage others in their drama, and their accomplices are just there waiting on the sidelines for you to be distracted by the commotion so that they can then pick your pocket.
 Some pickpocket teams have children cause a scene or approach tourists asking for money.

 Be aware of those that try to get close to you

 In this setup, someone may stop you while walking on a crowded street, in the subway, or in other tourist locations with people around to ask you something.
 They may ask about road directions, show you a map, or ask if you have seen a certain person.
 There is a strong chance that they are part of a pickpocket team trying to divert your attention so that their partners can take advantage of your momentary diverted focus.
-The advice in this scenario is not to stop and look at a map and just keep going.
+The advice in this scenario is not to stop and look at a map and keep going.
 Being rude beats losing your wallet.

 Be cautious of anyone trying to blend in

 The main weapon of a pickpocket is his or her ability to blend in with a crowd.
 Still, you can probably observe people who are trying too hard to join the crowd for the purpose of stealing from them.
-Be wary of everyone when in a crowded area, and don’t trust anyone simply because they are a child, old, infirm, or even pregnant.
+Be wary of everyone around you when in a crowded area, and don’t trust anyone simply because they are a child, old, infirm, or even pregnant.
 Hold your backpack or purse in front of you or crossbody style.

-For peace of mind carry your valuables in a neck wallet you tuck under your shirt or a money belt you wear around your waist under your shirt.
+For peace of mind, carry your valuables in a neck wallet you tuck under your shirt or a money belt you wear around your waist under your shirt.
 Today’s options of money belts and body pouches are slim, smooth, and soft.
 See some of the latest styles here.

 More Articles You May Like

-How to Avoid Pickpockets While Traveling
+How to Avoid Pickpockets While Traveling how to spot a pickpocket

-Pickpockets caught on video,how to spot a pickpocket
+Pickpockets caught on video, how to spot a pickpocket

 How to Beat Jet lag